Folders & organisation

 A practical folder structure

-By campaignSummer Sale 2026 -> Print, DigitalOne team managing one activation with many placements
+CampaignSummer Sale 2026 -> Print, DigitalOne team running one activation with many placements

-By channelIn-store, Email, Paid SocialTeams comparing distribution channels across many campaigns
+ChannelIn-store, Email, Paid SocialTeams comparing channels across many campaigns

-By stageTesting, Live, ArchiveHigh-volume operations with a clear approval or handoff process
+StageTesting, Live, ArchiveHigh-volume work with a clear approval or handoff process

-Choose one primary rule and stay consistent.
-Mixing campaign, location, and team logic in the same level usually makes the library harder to scan.
+Choose one main rule and stay consistent.
+Mixing campaign, location, and team logic at the same level usually makes the library harder to scan.

 Create and manage folders